 Kettle Moraine Correctional Institution for adult males is located adjacent to KMSF-NU in Sheboygan County approximately 10 miles west of the city of Plymouth and 17 miles southeast of Fond du Lac.
-The Taycheedah Correctional Institution in the city of Fond du Lac is located on County K and is about 2 miles north of WIS 23.
-The presence of this institution skews some demographic data for the town of Taycheedah in both income levels and ethnic populations.
+The Taycheedah Correctional Institution in the city of Fond du Lac is located on County K and is about two miles north of WIS 23.
+The presence of this institution skews income level and ethnic population demographic data for the town of Taycheedah.